mwpastore/sinja/README.md

   and returns a serialized collection if non-empty, or the root metadata if present, or a HTTP status 204.

-**sideloaded?**
-: Returns true if the request was invoked from another action helper.

 ### Performance

 Although there is some heavy metaprogramming happening at boot time, the end